-Some interfaces ship with software suites of effects or other goodies to entice you and some do a better job of converting audio signals into the digital code (and vice versa) your computer will need (a process known as DAC or ‘digital (to) analog conversion’), which translates to mean that some sound better than others.
+Some interfaces ship with software suites of effects or other goodies to entice you, and some do a better job of converting audio signals into the digital code (and vice versa) your computer will need (a process known as DAC or ‘digital (to) analog conversion’) – which means that some sound better than others.
 As always, do your research before getting one for your recording studio.

 Headphones and studio monitors

-You can’t make records without being able to hear accurately what you’re doing which means that – at least – you’ll need a pair of headphones and, ideally, a pair of speakers for your recording studio too.
+You can’t make records without being able to accurately hear what you’re doing, and that means you’ll need a good pair of headphones and speakers for your recording studio.

 Read more: A beginner’s guide to mixing music

-Mics aren’t just for vocalist!
+Mics aren’t just for vocalists!
 For those who record their voices, instruments or other sounds, a quality studio microphone is an indispensable tool in your recording studio.

 Read more: Tips and tricks for recording vocals at home